johnnycashpersonal/juck-stack/docs/HOWTO-compile.md

 You will need to fill in code generation for the other comparisons:  NE (not equal), LT (less than), LE (less than or equal, which I prefer to pronounce as "at most"), GT (greater than), and GE (greater than or equal, which I prefer to pronounce as "at least").
+Although `JUMP/PZ' is exactly the same as `JUMP/ZP`, let's make testing easier by always giving combinations of flags in the order `P`, `Z`, `M`.

-Here are some test cases to check them:
+Here are some test cases
+to check them:

 ```python